What is a Roth IRA?

 Here are some of the similarities you'll find between these types of plans:

-• You choose to put some of your income into these plans now to save for retirement later.
+- You choose to put some of your income into them now to save for retirement later.

-• You're limited by the Internal Revenue Code on how much you can contribute in any given year.
+- You're limited by the Internal Revenue Code as to how much you can contribute in any given year.

-• The money is held in an investment account, so it has the potential for compound growth through the years.
-In the end, you hopefully end up with more than you contributed over the years.
+- The money is held in an investment account, so it has the potential for compound growth through the years.
+In the end, you could have more than you contributed over the years.

-• You contribute with after-tax dollars, which means you’ve already paid taxes on the money you contribute.
-Roth IRAs don't have required minimum distributions, which provides a bit more flexibility when it comes to managing your retirement savings.
+- You contribute with after-tax dollars, which means you’ve already paid taxes on the money you contribute.
+Roth IRAs generally don't have RMDs, which provides a bit more flexibility when it comes to managing your retirement savings.

 Roth IRA accounts are only offered by qualifying financial institutions.
 That generally includes federally insured credit unions and banks, so if you already hold accounts with these types of institutions, you might want to ask about Roth IRA options.